 10. There are different types of teeth and each type has a specific function.
-For example, incisors are meant for biting of pieces from food, canines are meant for holding and tearing apart the food while molars are meant for grinding the food.
+For example, incisors are meant for biting off pieces from food, canines are meant for holding and tearing apart the food while molars are meant for grinding the food.

 11. Just brushing teeth is not enough.
 Brushing takes care of 40% of oral hygiene.
 Remaining 60% is taken care of by flossing.

-12. The first ever toothpaste to be ever made was by the Egyptians some 5000 years ago.
+12. The first-ever toothpaste to be ever made was by the Egyptians some 5000 years ago.
 It was just a mixture of pumice and wine.

 14. Chinese researchers are trying to grow teeth synthetically.
 They collected stem cells from human urine (not a good place to hunt for stem cells) and used the same to grow human teeth in the mouth of a mouse.
 Beginnings of enamel and dental pulp were recorded but there is still a long way to go.

 15. Studies show that keeping toothbrushes 6 feet away from the toilets does not really help in keeping toothbrushes free of germs.
-Toothbrushes get smothered with bacteria everyday in our mouth and the best way to keep our toothbrushes free of germs is to keep them dry because bacteria thrive well in moist conditions.
+Toothbrushes get smothered with bacteria every day in our mouth and the best way to keep our toothbrushes free of germs is to keep them dry because bacteria thrive well in moist conditions.

-16. Using a bristles cap for your toothbrush isn’t going to help either because, those caps prevent the bristles from becoming dry.
+16. Using a bristles cap for your toothbrush isn’t going to help either because those caps prevent the bristles from becoming dry.
 The best thing to do here is to dry out the bristles properly before using a cap.

 17. Men in ancient Mayan civilization had small holes made on their teeth and fitted those holes with gemstones.
 They believed that doing so helped to make their mouths pretty.

-19. The Chinese were the first people to have invented an object closer to modern-day toothbrush.
+19. The Chinese were the first people to have invented an object closer to a modern-day toothbrush.
 The handle was made using bamboo and the bristles were made using boar hair.

 Interesting Human Teeth Facts: 21-30

-21. Norway has world’s largest tooth bank which stores milk teeth from babies.
+21. Norway has the world’s largest tooth bank which stores milk teeth from babies.
 The bank has 17,000 teeth stored.
 According to Norwegian Mother and Child Cohort Study (MoBa) researchers, studying the milk teeth along with urine and blood samples from parents help them to find out how environmental pollution impact the health of both child and mother because the researchers believe that the milk teeth are good indicators of environmental pollution.

 23. A 17-year old boy named Ashik Gavai from India was suffering from composite odontoma which led to the formation of a tumor in his lower jaw.
 The tumor was operated and doctors removed 232 teeth from his mouth.
 In addition, the doctors also found a brick-like marble structure that they had to break apart using chisel and hammer to remove it completely.